awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-sharing-logs-assume-role.md

 ## Creating permissions policies for IAM users<a name="cloudtrail-sharing-logs-assume-role-create-policy"></a>

-To perform the actions permitted by the roles, the IAM user must have permission to call the AWS STS [https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API\.
-You must edit the *user\-based policy* for each IAM user to grant them the appropriate permissions\.
-That is, you set a **Resource** element in the policy that is attached to the IAM user\.
-The following example shows a policy for an IAM user in Account B that allows the user to assume a role named "Test" created earlier by Account A\.
+To perform the actions permitted by a role, the IAM user must have permission to call the AWS STS [https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API\.
+You must edit the policy for each user to grant them the appropriate permissions\.
+To do this, you set a **Resource** element in the policy that you attach to the IAM user\.
+The following example shows a policy for an IAM user in Account B that allows the user to assume a role named `Test` created earlier by Account A\.

-**To attach the required policy to the IAM role**

-1. Sign in to the AWS Management Console and open the IAM console\.

-1. Choose the user whose permissions you want to modify\.

-1. Choose the **Permissions** tab\.

-1. Choose **Custom Policy**\.

-1. Choose **Use the policy editor to customize your own set of permissions**\.

-1. Type a name for the policy\.

-1. Copy the following policy into the space provided for the policy document\.

 ```
 {